tomskip123/EpicServer/README.md

 #### Using the Cache

-The memory cache provides simple key-value storage with expiration:
+The cache provides simple key-value storage with expiration:

 ```go
 func MyHandler(c *gin.Context) {